BogiHsu/Tacotron2-PyTorch/README.md

 # Tacotron2-PyTorch
-Yet another implementation of Tacotron2 and GST-Tacotron.
+Yet another implementation of Tacotron2.
 The codes are executable but still work in progress.

 ## Requirements
 - Python >= 3.5.2